 “At the end of life, what really matters is not what we bought, but what we built; not what we got, but what we shared; not our competence, but our character; and not our success, but our significance.
 Live a life that matters.
 Live a life of love” – Unknown

-The story you are living in this moment is just a chapter in one of those books where each book each over a 1,000 pages and it is just one of the 10-12 books in the series.
-There is a lot of hills, valleys, lakes and oceans to walk.
-That’s a lot of walking after your star.
+The story you are living in this moment is just a chapter in one of those books where there are over 1,000 pages and this one is the 4th one in the 12-book series.
+There are a lot of hills, valleys, lakes and oceans to walk.
+It is a lot of walking to follow your star.

-There are multiple ways in which your life purpose will be lived from the moment you were born, to the moment when this body dies and you go on to the next adventure.
-So while you’re not who you used to be in this moment, you still have time to become who you could be.
+There are multiple ways in which your life purpose will be lived from the moment you are born, to the moment when this body dies, and you go on to the next adventure.
+So, while you’re not who you used to be in this moment, you also still have time to become who you came here to be.

 “Fear comes from not knowing what to expect and not feeling you have any control over what’s about to happen.
 When you feel helpless, you’re far more afraid than you would be if you knew the facts” – Chris Hadfield

 There are times in your life journey when you:

 - or climb a mountain,

 - or feel like you are drowning in overwhelm.

 The actual danger you perceive versus what danger you are in usually don’t match up.
 Danger is a thing, and fear is your reaction to it.
 It’s not the thing that will stop you.